 A recent study, however, shows that iron deficiency in young infants (between 6 and 12 months) has more than doubled since 2002, approaching levels of 18% currently, indicating a potential uptick in anemia rates starting at a young age.

-Athletes who have developed anemia will need an iron supplement to replenish their iron stores.
+If your athlete has developed anemia, she will need an iron supplement to replenish her iron stores.
 This intervention should be done with a healthcare professional, as too much iron can have negative health consequences.

-Additionally, you should work to improve the iron content of the diet.
+Additionally, you should work to improve the iron content of your child’s diet.
 This will ensure adequate iron supply from food after supplementation has been discontinued.

 Multivitamins with Iron are Probably Not Sufficient for a Real Iron Deficiency

 While multivitamins are an option for the child and teen who is generally healthy, they don’t have the proper iron content to correct iron deficiency anemia.

 Typically, a child or teen with iron deficiency anemia will need an iron repletion regimen.
 Some cases will require extended treatment to ensure iron stores are optimal and the symptoms of deficiency are resolved.

 Always work with a healthcare professional to guide iron therapy for anemia.